From the Galway Vindicator and Connaught Advertiser, 20 April 1842:

 Several letters were produced by Mr Caldwell’s counsel, signed ‘Charlotte’ and purporting to be written to Mr Caldwell… the first was dated 21st February 1842.
 It ran thus:- ‘My dearest friend – when I returned, a certain person was there, and had not been out; he questioned me at great length respecting my absence.
 For god sake be most careful, as he is suspicious… it would be desirable for you to defer calling upon me for a few days – as meeting out of doors is uncomfortable and hazardous.’
 The other three letters were written in the most endearing terms; allusions were made to some disagreeable person called ‘King Richard’, ‘Mr Lamb’ ‘Paul Pry’ etc…

 Mr Corbet swore that he did not believe the letters to be in the handwriting of his wife; that he had always lived most happily with her; that she was a woman of very retired habits and modest demeanour…

 The jury, after half an hour’s deliberation, returned a verdict of guilty with a recommendation to mercy, on account of the prisoner’s previous good conduct.“

 Mr Caldwell, looking ‘extremely pale, and much affected,’ was sentenced to two years in prison, but released after one.
 He continued to practice as a solicitor in Great Brunswick (now Pearse) Street for the next two decades.

 The Corbets subsequently had four children and moved to Calcutta, where Mr Corbet died of cholera in 1853.
 He was 37.

 Poor Mr Corbet!
-I hope that his decision to move to Calcutta was not prompted by any decline in his practice resulting from this incident!
+I hope his decision to move to Calcutta was not prompted by any decline in his practice resulting from this incident!